Xinyu Jiangxi, China Travel Guide

 For long-term (X1) or short-term (X2) study.

 China's currency is the Yuan Renminbi (CNY), symbolized by ¥.
-Exchange rates fluctuate; for instance, approximately 1 USD equals 7.2 CNY.
-You can exchange currency at major banks like Bank of China, ICBC, CCB, and ABC, and some larger hotels in Xinyu.
+Exchange rates fluctuate; for instance, approximately A SINGLE dollar equals 7.2 CNY.
+You can exchange currency at large banks like Bank of China, ICBC, CCB, and ABC, and some larger hotels in Xinyu.
 ATMs are widely available, accepting non-local cards like Visa, Mastercard, Plus, and Cirrus.
 Mobile payments, mainly Alipay and WeChat Pay, dominate transactions in China.

 Specific prices for accommodations vary by type.